Confidentiality Policy and Cookies

 - The telephone number the service user is calling from will not be displayed when we receive your call.

-- Certain senior Helpline staff do have the ability to access service users’ telephone number (unless 141 is used prior to making the call); however they will not record or retain it without your express permission.
+- Certain senior Helpline staff do have the ability to access service users’ telephone number (unless 141 is used prior to making the call); however they will not record or retain it without your express permission, for example, if you give us your consent to participate in our quality of service evaluation (see below).

-- Itemized billing will raise the phone number on a bill.
+- Itemized billing may raise the phone number on a bill.

 - We do not retain any contact information without your express consent nor do we pass it on to third parties without express consent unless one the above listed conditions occurs.